tonamatos/tournaments/README.md

 # tournaments

-This python code will count all tournaments on five vertices.
+This python code counts all tournaments on five vertices.
 There are twelve.
 This stackexchange answer

 https://math.stackexchange.com/questions/2416676/find-the-number-of-different-tournaments-with-5-vertices